AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

 * Provers struggle with non-linear arithmetic

-  - Use of multiplication, division, :code:`mod`, :code:`rem`
+   - Use of multiplication, division, :ada:`mod`, :ada:`rem`
-  - E.g. monotonicity of division on positive values
+   - e.g. monotonicity of division on positive values
    - Solution: use lemmas from the SPARK Lemma Library

 * Provers struggle with mixed arithmetic

    - Mix of signed and modular integers
    - Mix of integers and floats
    - Solution: define lemmas for elementary properties

 ------------------------------------------------
 Limitations of Automatic Provers - Quantifiers